Kalkaska City Airport

-Kalkasa City Airport (FAA LID: Y89) is a publicly owned, public-use airport located 1 mi southwest of Kalkasa in Kalkaska County, Michigan.
+Kalkaska City Airport (FAA LID: Y89) is a publicly owned, public-use airport located 1 mi southwest of Kalkaska in Kalkaska County, Michigan.
 The airport sits on 160 acre at an elevation of 1,030 ft.

 The airport is the starting point for the Iceman Cometh Challenge bike race, the largest single-day point-to-point bike race in the country.
-Racers start at Kalkasa Airport, and it takes competitors to Timber Ridge in nearby Traverse City.
+Racers start at Kalkaska Airport, and it takes competitors to Timber Ridge in nearby Traverse City.
 It is also home to Kalkaska's National Trout Festival as well as a WinterFest.

 The airport often sees coast guard training missions from the base at the U.S. Coast Guard Air Station Traverse City.
 Training missions are often open to the public so that community residents can observe the operations and interact with crewmembers and aircraft.

 Facilities and aircraft

 The airport has one runway, designated as runway 10/28.
 It measures 3500 × 75 ft and is paved with asphalt.
 For the 12-month period ending December 31, 2019, the airport had 2,652 airport operations per year, an average of 51 per week.
 It was entirely general aviation.
 For the same time period, there are five aircraft based at the airport, all single-engine airplanes.

 The airport does not have a fixed-base operator, and no fuel is available.